flowerkowski/door2door/README.md

 Three widgets are provided to allow users to specify parameters for the notebook:

-file_location: A text widget specifying the location of the files to be loaded.
+*file_location*: A text widget specifying the location of the files to be loaded.
 Default value is s3://de-tech-assessment-2022/data.

-file_type: A dropdown widget specifying the type of files to be loaded.
+*file_type*: A dropdown widget specifying the type of files to be loaded.
 Options are "csv", "parquet", and "json".
 Default value is "json".

-process_date: A text widget specifying the date to be processed.
+*process_date*: A text widget specifying the date to be processed.
 Default value is "2019-06-01".

 ### Loading Raw Data ###